Germans, Czechs on alert as floods spread north

 By Hakan Erdem and Petr Josek

-DRESDEN, Germany/LITOMERICE, Czech Republic Tens of thousands of Germans, Hungarians and Czechs were evacuated from their homes on Wednesday as soldiers raced to pile up sandbags to hold back rising waters in the region's worst floods in a decade.
+DRESDEN, Germany/LITOMERICE, Czech Republic, June 5 T ens of thousands of Germans, Hungarians and Czechs were evacuated from their homes on Wednesday as soldiers raced to pile up sandbags to hold back rising waters in the region's worst floods in a decade.

 The deluge has killed at least 12 people in central Europe since the weekend.
 Water started subsiding in Prague and Passau, but fears grew for Bratislava, Budapest and parts of Germany which forecasters say will be hit in the next few days.